 As well as numerous individual successes – Aronian is a multiple World Champion at Blitz and Chess960, a 4-time winner of Wijk aan Zee and a 3-time winner of the Tal Memorial – he’s had phenomenal success with the Armenian team, leading that chess-crazy nation of just over three million inhabitants to a hat-trick of gold medals at the Chess Olympiad (2006, 2008 and 2012) as well as the 2011 World Team Championship.
 The whole team are treated as national heroes, and Levon has said that although unambitious by nature he’ll do his utmost to win the World Championship for the sake of his fans.

 He looked on course to mount a challenge at the 2013 London Candidates Tournament when he matched Magnus Carlsen in the early stages, but a late collapse – 3 losses in 4 rounds – saw his title dreams slip away.
 The strain of World Championship events seems to affect his play, and a similar story was repeated in the 2014 Candidates in Khanty-Mansiysk.
 A first-round loss to eventual winner Viswanathan Anand cranked up the pressure, and although he soon recovered from that blow he faded in the latter stages, losing his last two games.
-The coming years will tell us whether the Armenian will go down in chess history as one of the most talented chess players never to play a World Championship match.
+In the following year he briefly dropped out of the Top 10, and although he reversed that decline, to the delight of his many fans...